-In this paper, we show that greater spatial correlation of productivities increases welfare inequality by altering the pattern of international trade.
-In theory, the spatial structure of productivity shapes countries' gains from trade because they trade more with their neighbors than distant countries.
+This paper shows that greater spatial correlation of productivities increases welfare inequality by altering the pattern of international trade.
+Theoretically, the spatial structure of productivity shapes countries' gains from trade because they trade more with their neighbors than distant countries.
 Our empirical investigation leverages exogenous variation in the spatial correlation of agricultural productivities induced by a naturally-occurring global climatic phenomenon over the last half-century.
 We find that gains from trade respond to spatial correlation in a manner that increases international inequality.
-When we amend projections of anthropogenic-climate-change impacts based on quasi-experimental estimates - which typically omit spatial linkages and therefore do not account for the global scope of climate change - to incorporate this general-equilibrium effect, projected international inequality rises.
+When we amend projections of anthropogenic-climate-change impacts based on quasi-experimental estimates to incorporate this general-equilibrium effect, projected international inequality rises.

 Trade theory links the spatial correlation of productivities and international inequality, as we explain in Section 2.
-A country benefits by trading with more productive counterparts, which demand more of its exports and sell it cheaper imports.
+A country benefits by trading with more productive counterparts to the extent that they demand more of its exports and sell it cheaper imports.
 Since trade costs increase with geographic distance, a country enjoys larger gains from trade when its neighbors, rather than its distant trading partners, are more productive.
-When productivities are more spatially correlated, more productive countries gain more from trade because they are near other productive countries, while less productive countries gain less from trade because they are far from productive trading partners.
-All else equal, when more productive countries enjoy larger gains from trade, welfare inequality increases.
+We show that when productivities are more spatially correlated, more productive countries gain more from trade because they are near other productive countries, while less productive countries gain less from trade because they are far from productive trading partners.
+All else equal, greater spatial correlation raises welfare inequality.